JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 I'm satisfied with the 300% speedup result for now.
 ⚡️

+> Normally at this stage I'd try to validate with real user data on production, ideally by running an A/B test.
+> Seeing if any user behaviors such as bounce rate changed on production could work as a backup.
+> Unfortunately, we didn't have a suitable analytics provider set up at the time.

 ## In Conclusion

 Web performance is easy to neglect when you've got other pressing concerns to handle.
 But pages that may have been fine one year may slowly turn slow over time.

-Strategies such as lazy loading and over-eager loading can trim those bloated webpages back to speedier versions of themselves.
+When your pages grow too slow, strategies such as lazy loading and over-eager loading can trim those bloated webpages back to speedier versions of themselves.
+Be sure to always investigate the root cause of issues, surgically improve performance bottlenecks, and validate your changes do what you intend.

 ### Acknowledgments